 History Rewriting Is the Real Size-Reduction Tool

-If you want the repository itself to become permanently smaller, you usually have to rewrite history to remove or transform old objects.
+If you actually want the repository itself to become permanently smaller, you usually have to rewrite history to remove or transform old objects.
+That can mean:

 - removing paths entirely from history